Los Angeles Buccaneers

-The Los Angeles Buccaneers were a traveling team in the National Football League during the 1926 season, ostensibly representing the city of Los Angeles, California.
+The Los Angeles Buccaneers were a traveling team in the National Football League (NFL) during the 1926 season, ostensibly representing the city of Los Angeles, California.
 Like the Los Angeles Wildcats of the first American Football League, the team never actually played a league game in Los Angeles.
-It was operated out of Chicago with players from California colleges.
+It was operated out of Chicago with players from California colleges (or who grew up in California).